syntax-tree/mdast-util-gfm-autolink-literal/readme.md

 ## When to use this

-These tools are all rather low-level.
-In most cases, you’d want to use [`remark-gfm`][remark-gfm] with remark instead.
+You can use these extensions when you are working with `mdast-util-from-markdown` and `mdast-util-to-markdown` already.

+When working with `mdast-util-from-markdown`, you must combine this package with [`micromark-extension-gfm-autolink-literal`][extension].

+When you don’t need a syntax tree, you can use [`micromark`][micromark] directly with `micromark-extension-gfm-autolink-literal`.

 When you are working with syntax trees and want all of GFM, use [`mdast-util-gfm`][mdast-util-gfm] instead.

-When working with `mdast-util-from-markdown`, you must combine this package with [`micromark-extension-gfm-autolink-literal`][extension].
+All these packages are used [`remark-gfm`][remark-gfm], which focusses on making it easier to transform content by abstracting these internals away.

 This utility does not handle how markdown is turned to HTML.
 That’s done by [`mdast-util-to-hast`][mdast-util-to-hast].